fwoeck/voice/README.md

 * *desktop* uses the *vagrant*-user as primary actor whereas *server* uses *wim*.

 We recommend to go with the *desktop*-default unless you want to conduct some smoke tests with the production environment.
-Please refer to the [Vagrantfile.example](/Vagrantfile.example) for more available options including Zendesk support and VoIP provider settings.
+Please refer to the [configuration table](https://github.com/fwoeck/voice/wiki/Table-of-chef-parameters) for more available options including Zendesk support and VoIP provider settings.

 ```